 Williamson’s letter, which was filed with the Securities and Exchange Commission (SEC), said Unocal’s board “will need to understand the risks and value associated with both proposals in order to decide whether to withdraw its current recommendation for the Chevron proposal.”
 Chevron has offered Unocal $16.3 billion in a cash-and-stock deal, while CNOOC has offered $18.5 billion in cash.

 On Wednesday, Chevron’s acquisition of Unocal was approved by the SEC, the final regulatory step to be taken before shareholders may consider the merger.
 The SEC also declared effective Chevron’s Form S-4 documents and amendments, which were filed on May 26.
 These documents contain a proxy statement for a special meeting of Unocal shareholders.
 Unocal set Wednesday (June 29) as the record date for the vote.

-CNOOC, China's state-owned petroleum company, has net proved reserves of 2.2 billion boe and daily production of about 382,513 boe.
-It also employs 2,524 people and has total assets worth RMB94.1 billion (US$11.4 billion).
+CNOOC is China’s state-owned petroleum company.
+The company owns net proved reserves of 2.2 billion boe and daily production of about 382,513 boe.
+CNOOC also employs 2,524 people and has total assets of RMB94.1 billion (US$11.4 billion).

 ©Copyright 2005Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.